Beyond Buy-and-Hold #54

 To lose 12 years when you only have 40 to do the job is to lose something close to 30 percent of the time available to you to finance your retirement.
 To lose 12 years when you only have 30 to do the job is to lose close to half of the time available to you to finance your retirement.
 We are sinking fast.
 This is serious stuff.

-I know what some of you reading these words are thinking.
-“Yes, we’ve had some bad years, but a string of bad years is likely to be followed by a strong of good years.”
+I know what some of you reading these words are thinking. ?Yes, we?ve had some bad years, but a string of bad years is likely to be followed by a strong of good years.?
 Am I close?

 No dice.